zeroincombenze/tools/z0bug_odoo/docs/rtd_usage.rst

                 "date": -1,                                # Yesterday
                 "last_time_entries_checked":
                     [+2, another_date],                    # 2 days after another day
-                "message_last_post": "2023-06-26",         # Specific date
+                "message_last_post": "2023-06-26",         # Specific date, ISO format
             }
         }
     )

 many2one
 ~~~~~~~~

-You can issue an integer (if you exactly know the ID)
+You can issue an integer (if you know exactly the ID)
 or an external reference.
 Read above about external reference.

 ::

     self.resource_create(
         "res.partner",